 U.S. Ski & Snowboard and FIS require submittal of event document packets.
-Packets submitted to U.S. Ski & Snowboard may either be mailed paper copy packets or electronically submitted scanned/PDF booklet format packets.
+Packets submitted to U.S. Ski & Snowboard may either be mailed paper copy packets or electronically submitted scanned/PDF booklet format packets (electronic submittal is preferred).
 U.S. Ski & Snowboard is the repository for the majority of race result documents so FIS' requirements are minimal.
 However, if any documents must be submitted to FIS, they must be electronically submitted in scanned/PDF booklet format.